Engineered0/Useless-facts-and-cats/README.md

 - Node.js (v18+)
 - npm or yarn

+## Game Logic

+The game's core logic is implemented in the `useUselessFactsGame` custom hook:

+### Fact Generation
+- Fetches a true fact from an API.
+- Randomly decides to keep it true or generate a false version.
+- **False facts** are created by modifying true facts (e.g., changing numbers, locations, or key words).

+### Guessing Mechanism
+- Players select 'True' or 'False'.
+- The guess is compared to the fact's actual truth value.

+### Scoring System
+- **Correct guess:** +1 point, streak increases.
+- **Incorrect guess:** No points, streak resets to 0.

+### Cat Image Reward
+- A new cat image is fetched and displayed after each correct guess.

+### Game Flow
+- A new fact is loaded after each guess.
+- The game continues indefinitely, challenging players to achieve high scores and long streaks.

+This simple yet engaging logic creates an addictive gameplay loop, combining trivia with cute animal rewards!

+---

+## Hackathon Challenge

+Created for the **MLH Beginner Week Hackathon**, this project demonstrates:
+- 🔗 **API integration**
+- 🎮 **Interactive game logic**
+- 📱 **Responsive design**
+- 🐾 **Fun user experience**

+---

+## Future Improvements
+- Add difficulty levels.
+- Implement a global leaderboard.
+- Create more fact modification strategies.

 ### Installation
 ```bash
 git clone https://github.com/your-username/useless-facts-cats-game.git
 cd useless-facts-cats-game
 npm install
 npm run dev